Never run out of email ideas again!

 Yoast SEO: Helpful plugin that allows you to edit post meta data and other SEO options.
 It’s easy to use and highly recommended.

 Coming Soon CC: I’ve tested and tried at least 4 other coming soon page plugins before settling on this.
-It gives you a lot of options for customisation and also lets you add social media icons to the bottom of your page as well as a email sign-up box.
+It gives you a lot of options for customization and also lets you add social media icons to the bottom of your page as well as a email sign-up box.

 Skitch: This tool makes annotating and marking up effortless.
 It’s a free tool by the people behind Evernote.
 I use it a lot while I’m working on my blog posts.

-Rapportive: This useful app works on Firefox or Chrome.
+Rapportive: This useful app works in Firefox or Chrome.
 It adds a little sidebar to your gmail window and pulls in data from social networking sites.
 You can immediately put a face to the sender of an email and check out their twitter feed.

 Pocket: Ever had half a dozen tabs open because you wanted to come back to reference a website.
 Pocket makes it easy to save webpages so that you can come back to it later.
 It comes as an app and a chrome extensions so you can sync all your devices.
 It also allows you to email a weblink and autosaves it in your library.